PhantomOffKanagawa/MealGen/README.md

 - **GraphQL Compose** for schema generation
 - **JWT** for authentication

+## Learning Highlights

+> [!TIP]
+> Most of my challenges and learning experiences are documented in the wiki pages. \
+> While they generally document the process of building the application quotes marked with `> [!NOTE]` or some other highlight are more personal notes as well as problems and how I solved them.

 ## Project Structure

 The project is organized into two main directories: